 Many Nigerians have decried the almost non-existent flow of national revenue from the Nigerian sports and general entertainment.
 Instead of yielding income for the country, the Nigerian sports and general entertainment industry continually request government support.
 While many movies fail to make profits, the lowly-patronized Nigerian Football League continually beg funds from any possible sponsor.
 Using his twitter handle, Senator Ben Murray Bruce decried the neglect of the Nigerian sports and general entertainment industry.
 He showed that, using movies like STARWARS, Game-of-Thrones and 24, developed countries earn more revenue than the total budget of some African countries.

 Entertainment is a necessary part of human life, which can and has been used for leisure, education and diplomatic relations.
 Scripted entertainment like jokes, dramas, poems and songs demonstrate and influence prevalent and original thoughts of the society.
 Subtle messages are passed to the society using scripted entertainment, while the extra-energies and passions are harmonized using sports.
 Sports and general entertainment form steady sources of income for societies where they pleasantly influence original thoughts and harmonize the people’s passions.
 Achieving these pleasant effects profitably depends on the methodology and equipment used for performing and displaying the original contents.

 The Nigerian sports and general entertainment seem to be plagued by two factors that are also holding the Nigerian society.

-The first is the inability to research and demonstrate a progressive social transition from different primordial African cultures to modern heterogenous countries.
-This inability stems from the disjointed obscurity about the history, social structure and moral foundation of contemporary African countries.
+The first is the inability to research, predict and demonstrate a progressive social transition from different primordial African cultures to modern heterogenous countries.
+This inability stems from the disjointed obscurity about the history, social structure and moral foundations of contemporary African countries.
 Presently, different Nigerian producers randomly choose between primordial fictions and contemporary imitation of Western trends.
-Thus, many Nigerians proudly insist that they do not watch Nigerian movies, which are shallow, uninspiring, detached from social realities and often predictable.
+Thus, many Nigerians proudly insist that they do not watch Nigerian movies, which are shallow, uninspiring, detached from social realities and often too predictable.
 They insist that Nigerian movies lack core social messages for evaluating, educating and reorganizing Nigeria for contemporary development.